kerkettavishal/JDBCConsolaBasedCRUDApp/README.md

 JDBC Consol based application

-It is simple JDBC CRUD operatin consol based application
+It is a JDBC CRUD operation consol based application

 Requirement -

 1.MySQL

 2. create a Database

 3. create a table having name and column names as given below-